alanmeeson/lancedb-haystack/README.md

 - **Figure out if it's possible to have LanceDB work with dynamic metadata**

-  Currently this implementation is limited to having only metadata which is defined in the metadata_schema.
+  Currently, this implementation is limited to having only metadata which is defined in the metadata_schema.
 It would be nice to be able to infer a schema from the first document to be added, or even better, be able to just have arbitrary metadata, rather than having to specify it all up front.